justincely/2014-02-24-esac/README.md

 ##How to use this folder

 * All of the material we present in class is in the lesson's folder
 * to start an ipython notebook, cd to the directory which contains the notebook you want to view.
-Type:<code> ipython notebook </code> -or- <code> ipython notebook --pylab i</code>f you want to plot
+Type:<code> ipython notebook </code> -or- <code> ipython notebook --pylab </code> if you want to plot